 Physical Modeling & Modular Syntheses (2014–2018)

-Parallel to its sonic development, visuals capture arrangements of Coppice’s instruments, materials, collection of objects and artifacts.
-Photographs both document and compose the music’s sources, drawing their viewing into the focus of the music.
+Parallel to its sonic development, visuals capture abstract documentary arrangements of Coppice’s materials, collection of objects, and other artifacts which may include instrumentation.
+Like the music, photographs also document and compose the music’s sources, drawing their viewing back to what is listened.

-Across many different configurations Coppice integrates dated and recent audio technologies, instrument construction and modification, software development, multi-channel speaker arrays for adaptable performances and installations (DIY venues, music clubs, stages, outdoor spaces, galleries, and museum halls.)
-Such presentations have taken into consideration the spaces between performers and audience, in variable arrangements of parallel, angular, radial, and decentralized orientations, still and in motion in part of both performers and audience.
+Across many different configurations Coppice integrates dated and recent audio technologies, instrument construction and modification, software development, and multi-channel speaker arrays for adaptable performances and installations (at DIY venues, music clubs, stages, outdoor spaces, galleries, and museum halls.)
+Such presentations have taken into consideration the spaces between performers and audience in variable arrangements of parallel, angular, radial, and decentralized orientations, still and in motion in part of both performers and audience.

-Using modular sculptures of custom design, selected sounds are transduced into copper, brass, galvanized steel, concrete, cork, wood, glass, and acrylic – to re-identify electronic signals with the acoustic properties of each resonating material.
+Often at the center of live performances, Coppice’s modular sculptures of custom design transduce Vinculum sounds into copper, brass, galvanized steel, concrete, cork, wood, glass, and acrylic, to re-identify audio’s electronic signals with each material’s acoustic properties.

-Coppice presents sounds in isolation, interaction, transition and interference in emergent musical forms, inviting the perception of sonic identity as fluid.
-The listener and their participation converge the multiple points of view of Coppice’s perspective on music.
+Coppice presents sounds in isolation, interaction, transition and interference in musical formations that invite the perception of sonic identity as fluid.
+The listener’s participation appears in multiple points of view, rounding off Coppice’s perspective on music.

 There are advantages and disadvantages to electromagnetism.